 Initiating the Surrender Process

 The decision to surrender a pet to a shelter is a difficult one.
 Please be assured that the we are here to help animals in need.
 Once in our care, we promise that he/she will be provided for with regards to enrichment, behavioral, and medical needs.
 It is important to know that once an animal is surrendered into our care, all access to and updates about the animal are not given to the previous owner as the Pope Memorial SPCA newly claims ownership to the animal and becomes bound to her/his well-being.

 We are a SPECIAL ADMISSION shelter.
 This means we do not euthanize an animal due to limited space or time.
 To keep with this policy we must admit animals by appointment only.
 At times we do have a waiting list and we will schedule your appointment at the earliest date possible.
-To set up a surrender appointment, please email the following documents to us at firstname.lastname@example.org or by fax at (603) 856-8972:
+To set up a surrender appointment, please call us at 603-856-8756; we will discuss obtaining the following documents:

 - Veterinary records

 - Canine Personality Profile